CLOUD 9 WALKERS

 RIGHT: Bailey, descending the mountain with us, before he got completely covered in cockleburrs, in Virginia on 10/13/07.

-Lynn (from Connecticut)'s little Aussie taking a quick nap behind the saddle at lunch break on 10/10/07 in Kentucky.
+Lynn (from Connecticut)'s little Aussie taking a quick nap behind the saddle at lunch break on 10/10/07 in Kentucky, and her Pappillons at right.

 Bailey 'helping' train colts (Tex is up ahead, out of view of the camera) on 12/2/07